 85 min., rated R.

 When a film has such a compelling premise, one hopes it works all the way through as a feature film because, after all, it's all in the execution.
 Writer-director James DeMonaco (the screenwriter of the efficient 2005 remake "Assault on Precinct 13") has a subversive, terrifying kernel of an idea for his second directing effort, "The Purge," but disembowels possibilities for further examination in what amounts to a taut, albeit pretty routine, home-invasion thriller in its execution.
 You see, in 2022 America, the unemployment rate is at a mere 1% and crime is at an all-time low.
 One annual night, sanctioned by the "New Founding Fathers," there is a 12-hour holiday called "The Purge," during which people can release their bottled-up hatred and aggression when all crime (including murder) is legal.
 Literally, you can get away with murder without any consequences.
-A barbaric, anarchic free-for-all should keep society in line, right?
+A barbaric, anarchic free-for-all should keep society in line for the remaining 364 days, right?

 An outwardly fascinating allegory about the Haves and Have-Nots and mankind being an inherently violent species, "The Purge" narrows the widespread scope of its concept to one neighborhood and the Sandin family.
 The patriarch, James (Ethan Hawke), has made a successful living selling home security systems, allowing him to afford a home addition for his wife Mary (Lena Headey) and their two kids, rebellious teenage daughter Zoey (Adelaide Kane) and quirky younger son Charlie (Max Burkholder), in their elegant McMansion.
 At 7 p.m., in their friendly, affluent subdivision, the Sandins quickly finish up their dinner and prepare for lockdown, as metal shields barricade every door and window.
 They hunker down but feel protected, peering at their surveillance system of a still-quiet community.